Here is an excerpt published by Hillsdale College which came to me today

 Constitution.

-"What makes us exceptional, what makes usAmerica is our allegiance to an idea articulated
+"What makes us exceptional, what makes usAmerica

 "The patriots of 1776 did not fight to replace the tyranny of a king with the privileges of a few, or the rule of a mob.
 They gave to us a republic, a government of, and by, and for the people.
 Entrusting each generation to keep safe our founding creed . . ."